-The FPPC regulations provide a four prong test to determine the legality of mass mailings.
-A mass mailing is prohibited if each of the following elements is present:
+The FPPC regulations previously included a four prong test to determine the legality of mass mailings.
+Under the statutory text, which now incorporates the requirements from the prior regulation, a mass mailing is prohibited if each of the following elements is present:

-- it includes the delivery of a tangible item, - it "features," or includes reference to, an elected official, - it is sent at public expense, - it is in a quantity of 200 or more items.
+- It includes the delivery of a tangible item; - It "features" an elected officer, or includes a reference to, an elected officer and is sent in cooperation with the elected officer; - It is sent at public expense; and - A quantity of more than 200 substantially similar items are sent in a single calendar month.

-Regulation 18901.
+§ 89002.
 Most public agencies that publish newsletters attempt to avoid the prohibition by ensuring that the newsletter does not meet the second element of the test.
 Each of the four elements is discussed in numerical order below.